What will I learn during the Rescue Course?

 How long will my certification last?

-The stress and rescue certification is valid your entire life!
-It makes sense though to update your first aid and cpr skills on a regular base.
-Should you wish to proceed further to dive master level, the EFR or React Right certificate must not be older than 24 months.
+The rescue certification is valid your entire life!
+It makes sense to update your first aid and cpr skills on a regular base.
+Should you wish to proceed further to dive master level, the EFRÂ certificate must not be older than 24 months.
 In general, it is recommended to enroll into a refresher course after not diving for more than a year or simply continue your dive training with a specialty.
 Surely, there are worse things in life.. ?

 What if I have health issues?

-There are some serious conditions such as epilepsy, active asthma, emphysema, heart disease or haemophilia that could prohibit any diving activity.
-Please check out the attached medical form.
-If you answer any of the questions with “yes”, then you need to see a doctor to get a fit for diving certificate.
-There are also doctors on the Gilis that can examine you and issue this certificate, so don’t worry if you didn’t check the medical form beforehand.
+If you answer any of the questions with “yes” on page number 1, then please check the related box on page number 2.
+If you have to put another yes there, then you need to see a doctor to get a fit for diving certificate.
+There are also doctors on the Gili Islands that can examine you and issue this certificate, so don’t worry if you didn’t check the medical form beforehand.

-What’s the difference between PADI and SSI?
+What’s the difference between PADI and SSI? Â

 You are already a diver, so surely you’ve come across PADI and SSI, the two major training agencies in the world.
 But is there a big difference or is one better than the other?